 Donaldsonville is a somewhat small city located in the state of Louisiana.
 With a population of 7,792 people and two constituent neighborhoods, Donaldsonville is the 67th largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Donaldsonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Donaldsonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Donaldsonville are a mix of both white- and blue-collar jobs.
 Overall, Donaldsonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Donaldsonville who work in sales jobs (17.04%), office and administrative support (14.40%), and food service (9.15%).
+There are especially a lot of people living in Donaldsonville who work in sales jobs (18.40%), office and administrative support (12.44%), and teaching (7.69%).

 Being a small city, Donaldsonville does not have a public transit system used by locals to get to and from work.

-The per capita income in Donaldsonville in 2010 was $17,468, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $69,872 for a family of four.
+The per capita income in Donaldsonville in 2010 was $16,659, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $66,636 for a family of four.
 However, Donaldsonville contains both very wealthy and poor people as well.
-Donaldsonville also has one of the higher rates of people living in poverty in the nation, with 31.69% of its population below the federal poverty line.

 Donaldsonville is a very ethnically-diverse city.
 The people who call Donaldsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donaldsonville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Donaldsonville include Italian, German, Irish, and French Canadian.
+Important ancestries of people in Donaldsonville include African, Italian, German, and Irish.

 The most common language spoken in Donaldsonville is English.
 Other important languages spoken here include Spanish and French.